MLH/TinyMCE-Challenges-GHW-Open-Source-2024/README.md

-# Welcome to the TinyMCE GHW: Cloud Week Challenge Page!
+# Welcome to the TinyMCE GHW: Open Source Week Challenge Page!

 Hello hackers!
 TinyMCE is the developers’ WYSIWYG editor-of-choice for building SaaS web applications faster. <br><br>
 If you're looking for a great way to make your development projects more robust, TinyMCE is a way to get started.